BaronLip/MyTTF_JS_spa/README.md

 # README

 **OVERVIEW:**
-This project is a learning tool for combining JavaScript frontend and a Rails backend.
+This project is a learning tool for combining JavaScript frontend and a Rails API backend.
 The current example of this app is intended to be a feature within a larger app.
 This is a view into one Player and does not start from the very beginning with creating a player.
 The Player is seeded.

 **SPECIFICATIONS:**
+- React 16.12.0
 - Rails 5.2.3.
 - PostgreSQL database.
     1. $ bundle install
     2. $ rails db:create
     3. $ rails db:migrate
     4. $ rails db:seed
+- Bootstrap CDN

 **BACKEND FEATURES:**